sxliusir/learngit/readme.md

 Git Test!
-Creating a new branch is quick.issue
+Creating a new branch is quick.